 But is chlorophyll the answer to your health issues?
 Research says it has certain antioxidant and anti-inflammatory properties, but it’s not a cure-all.

-“Chlorophyll drops are safe to use in moderation,” says dietitian Beth Czerwony, RD, LD, “but your body also probably doesn’t really need them.”
+“Chlorophyll drops are safe to use in moderation,” says registered dietitian Beth Czerwony, RD, LD, “but your body also probably doesn’t really need them.”

 The verdict: It’s OK to go green occasionally, but be on the lookout for mild stomach or gastrointestinal issues.
 And stay out of the sun, as chlorophyll increases your risk of sunburn.